awsdocs/amazon-migrationhub-user-guide/doc_source/discovery-wt-discover.md

 **To group servers into a new or existing application from the network diagram**

-1. Set up a network diagram following one of the procedures in the [Exploring Server Network Connections](#discovery-wt-view-disco-servers-network) section\.
+1. Set up a network diagram following one of the procedures in the [Exploring server network connections](#discovery-wt-view-disco-servers-network) section\.

 1. You can use the following options to select servers from the network diagram:
    + Choose a server node icon\.
 Details about the server show in the server details pane, where you choose **Select server**\.